scala/scala3/docs/blog/_posts/2017-07-12-second-dotty-milestone-release.md

 serves as a technology preview that demonstrates new language features and the compiler supporting them.

-This release is based on [previous milestone](/blog/2017/05/31/first-dotty-milestone-release.html).
+This release is based on the [previous milestone](/blog/2017/05/31/first-dotty-milestone-release.html).
 The highlights of this release are:
  - substantial improvement of quality of generated code for pattern matching
  - improvements in VS Code IDE stability
  - support Windows in VS Code IDE
  - improved compatibility with scalac
  - initial support for reproducible builds